Table of Contents

 Advantages of alloy wheels:

-• The main advantage of alloy wheels is that they weigh about 50% of steel wheels and 70% of aluminium alloy wheels for similar strength.
+• The main advantage of alloy wheels is that they weigh about 50% of steel wheels and 70% of aluminum alloy wheels for similar strength.

 • Wider rims are possible in this case of alloy wheels to improve cornering stability.